-- Prepare and finalise, on inter-services basis Joint Services Preferred Ranges (JSPRs), Joint Services Rationalised List (JSRLs), Joint Services Specifications (JSSs), Joint Services Guides (JSGs), and Approval Notifications (ANs) for adoption of Indian Standards in respect of components, assemblies, Sub-assemblies, equipment and other Defence Stores leading to approval of the Ministry of Defence.
+- Prepare and finalize, on inter-services basis Joint Services Preferred Ranges (JSPRs), Joint Services Rationalised List (JSRLs), Joint Services Specifications (JSSs), Joint Services Guides (JSGs), and Approval Notifications (ANs) for adoption of Indian Standards in respect of components, assemblies, Sub-assemblies, equipment and other Defence Stores leading to approval of the Ministry of Defence.
 It also carries out periodic review of these documents every five years to incorporate latest development in science and technology.

 - Carry out review of department/domestic specifications with the object of converting these specifications, when appropriated, to Defence specifications.

 - Standardise equipment and stores for the Defence requirements for the purpose of variety reduction and reduced cost of manufacture/ procurement.